unit-io/unitdb/README.md

   <img src="tracedb.png" width="70" alt="Trace" title="tracedb: Blazing fast timeseries database fro IoT and real-time messaging applications">
 </p>

-# tracedb: blazing fast timeseries database for IoT and real-time messaging application
+# tracedb: blazing fast timeseries database for IoT and real-time messaging applications

-tracedb is blazing fast timeseries database for IoT, realtime messaging  application.
+tracedb is blazing fast timeseries database for IoT, realtime messaging  applications.
 Access tracedb with pubsub over tcp or websocket using [trace](https://github.com/unit-io/trace) application.

 Tracedb can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
-Tracedb is perfect timeseries data store for applications such as internet of things and internet connected devices.
+Tracedb is a perfect timeseries database for applications such as internet of things and internet connected devices.

 [unitdb](https://github.com/unit-io/unitdb) repo is forked from tracedb for more advanced use case for timeseries database.
 Keep watch on [unitdb](https://github.com/unit-io/unitdb)